Snowflyt/typroof/README.md

 Typroof supports plugins to extend its matchers.

 Matchers are just indicators to tell Typroof how to assert the type.
-The process actually involves two steps: The type level validation and the code analysis using [ts-morph](https://github.com/dsherret/ts-morph).
+The process actually involves two steps: The type level validation and the code analysis using TypeScript compiler API.

 Take a look at how the `equal` matcher is implemented: